-If someone indicates that they want a ozone monitor with a range up to 100 parts per million (ppm) with an accuracy of 1.0 ppm, what do they really want?
+If someone indicates that they want an ozone monitor with a range up to 100 parts per million (ppm) with an accuracy of 1.0 ppm, what do they really want?

 Accuracy is often used as a catch phrase for many of the following terms:

-Repeatability - the figure describing an instrument's ability to achieve the same result, in repeated tests from the same direction.
-Under identical conditions, specifications state the tolerance within which, the device will give the same output signal in repetitive cycles.
+The figure describing an instrument's ability to achieve the same result, in repeated tests from the same direction, under identical conditions, specifications state the tolerance within which, the device will give the same output signal in repetitive cycles.

-Non-Linearity - the deviation from straight-line output vs linear input.
+The deviation from straight-line output vs linear input.
 With most gas sensing devices the output is advertised as "linear" or "linearized."
 With electrochemical sensors, output vs concentration is very close to being linear.
-With solid state an catalytic sensors, outputs are far from linear, but may be linearized (output is modified to compensate for the response curve of the sensor).
-Non-linearity is generally specified as a percentage of F.S.
+With a solid state, a catalytic sensors output is far from linear, but may be linearized (output is modified to compensate for the response curve of the sensor).
+Non-linearity is generally specified as a percentage of FS.

-Temperature Drift - the variation in output readings for as a function of temperature changes.
+The variation in output readings for a function of temperature changes.
 Temperature drift is one of the more simple "accuracy" parameters with the exception of the fact that there is no uniformity in the way it is specified by manufacturers of sensors and transducers.
 Typically, it can be specified as ± XX % full scale (or ppm) per degree F or degree C. This figure can have a great effect on final readings and should therefore be carefully taken into consideration.

 The information above shows that accuracy is a term that can mean many things to different people.
 As such, it should be used sparingly when discussing sensing devices.